More about obesity: Definition, symptoms and diagnosis

 In fact, obesity is a disease that:

-The good news is that obesity is a disease that is manageable and people who live with it can still improve their health and wellbeing.
-In fact, a weight loss of only five percent is enough to lower the risk of some weight-related health complications, like high blood pressure.
-Weight management has no quick fixes.
-To lose weight and keep it off, people with obesity need proper ongoing treatment and care.
-This is why it is important to recognise that obesity is a disease and to treat it using the latest scientific advancements.
+The good news is that obesity is a disease that is manageable and even minor modifications can improve your overall health and wellbeing.
+Weight loss of only five percent is enough to lower the risk of many weight-related health complications, including diabetes, cardiovascular disease and more.

-Talk to your obesity care provider about treatment options that could prevent the weight you lose from coming back.
+Talk to your weight management provider about treatment options that could prevent the weight you lose from coming back.